wp-media/adminimize/readme.txt

 = Post about the plugin with helpful hints =
  * [wpbeginner.com: How to Hide Unnecessary Items From WordPress Admin with Adminimize](http://www.wpbeginner.com/plugins/how-to-hide-unnecessary-items-from-wordpress-admin-with-adminimize/)
  * [wptavern.com: Create A Custom WordPress Admin Experience With Adminimize](http://wptavern.com/create-a-custom-wordpress-admin-experience-with-adminimize)

-= Where can I get more information? =
-Please visit [the official website](http://bueltge.de/wordpress-admin-theme-adminimize/674/ "Adminimize") for the latest information on this plugin.

 = I love this plugin!
 How can I show the developer how much I appreciate his work? = Please visit [the official website](http://bueltge.de/wordpress-admin-theme-adminimize/674/ "Adminimize") and let him know your care or see the [wishlist](http://bueltge.de/wunschliste/ "Wishlist") of the author.